 Not all traffic laws are as straightforward as they seem.
 In fact, there are weird traffic laws in Texas—and across the country—that could actually influence the outcome of a car accident claim.
-At Anderson, Cummings & Drawhorn, we’ve seen firsthand how unusual laws can play a role in liability after a crash.
+At Anderson, Cummings & Drawhorn, LLP, we’ve seen firsthand how unusual laws can play a role in liability after a crash.
 In this post, we’ll explore some of the strangest rules on the books, how they might affect your case, and what to do if you’re injured by a driver who breaks one.

 Texas drivers may be surprised to learn just how many weird traffic laws are still enforced across the state.
 Some are designed for safety, while others seem downright bizarre—but all carry potential legal consequences.
 If someone breaks one and causes a crash, they could be held responsible.